mayphus/codex.el/README.md

 # codex.el

 Minimal helpers for launching the Codex CLI from Emacs.
-Provides `codex-run`, which opens the Codex CLI inside a `vterm` buffer.
+Provides `codex`, which opens the Codex CLI inside a `vterm` buffer.

 ## Installation